 By using a coating that filters out some of the high-energy blue light, you reduce the cumulative effects and return your blue absorption to normal levels.

-- Avoid using digital devices at least 1 hour before bedtime.
+- Avoid using digital devices at least 30 minutes before bedtime (ideally an hour).

-- Consider installing f.lux on your computer–a lightweight program that gradually shifts your computer screen to redder tones as the day progresses.
-Your computer mimics what happens in the natural sky (ie. less blue light closer to bed… which is what your eyes expect).
+- Consider using your computer’s screen dimming and colour shifting feature.
+Sometimes it’s called the “Night Light” feature.
+Your computer mimics what happens in the natural sky (ie. less blue light closer to bed and more red… which is what your eyes expect).